Key Dates for Year 9 2019-20

 Lunch Money Loans

-It has become apparent that the number of students borrowing money for lunch has increased dramatically this school year.
+The number of students borrowing money for lunch increased dramatically last school year.
 Lunch money loans should be for emergency purposes only.

 Walthamstow School for Girls offers a Top-Up facility via sQuid enabling both students and parents to check balances, top-up lunch money, pay for trips and other sundry items at their own convenience.